 Zika working group on behalf of the committee to advise on tropical medicine and travel (CATMAT)

 The guideline concerns the prevention and treatment of Zika virus infection.
 It is intended for health care professionals who provide advice to Canadians who may be impacted by Zika.
 The guideline covers advice on travel to risk areas, prevention of mosquito-borne and sexual transmission, screening, management and treatment of Zika.
 Recommendations are conservative given the uncertainties about Zika’s impact on travellers.
 This guideline was developed by a working group of the CATMAT based on literature review and clinical judgment.
 CATMAT will update its recommendations as new information becomes available.

-Adolescents, Adults, Both sexes, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic, Female, Health, Healthcare workers, HIV and other sexually transmitted infections, Host population, Infants/neonates, Infections and infectious diseases, Internally displaced population, LGBT (lesbian gay bisexual and transgender), Male, Minorities, Neonates/infants, Nervous sytem and other neurological diseases, Non-combatant, Older people, Persons with disabilities, Pregnant women, Prisoners, Returning population, stateless, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Children, Combatant, Displaced population, Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Host population, Infants/neonates, Infections and infectious diseases (all), Internally displaced population, LGBT (lesbian gay bisexual and transgender), Minorities, Neonates/infants, Nervous system and neurologic conditions, Non-combatant, Older people, Persons with disabilities, Pregnant/lactating women, Prisoners/Detainees, Returning population, Stateless, Viral fevers/VHF, Zoonotic and other pathogens